LucaDP07/TravelBlog/README.md

 - Post Detail page

 Accessed by any user simply by clicking on the post itself.
 The not logged in users can also read the approved comments right below the post.
-If the user is logged in, instead, there is another function that allows to press the Like button and leave a comment regarding the post.
+If the user is logged in, instead, there is another function that allows to press the Like button, save and leave a comment regarding the post.
 The comments entered here need to be reviewed by the site owner before being displayed in this post detail page.

 ![Alternate text](/static/images/detail_post.png)